 2. Application of the Isolator

-The insulator is crucial for blocking tannins and other substances that can migrate from the MDF into the top finish layers, affecting adhesion and appearance.
-A coat of insulator is applied, followed by light sanding to ensure a smooth surface ready for the primer coat.
+The sealer is crucial for blocking tannins and other substances that can migrate from the MDF into the top coats of finish, affecting adhesion and appearance.
+A coat of sealer is applied, followed by light sanding to ensure a smooth surface ready for the primer coat.

 Insulators are lower viscosity materials than primer and varnish.
-The purpose is to penetrate the MDF, not to film it.
-Once in, it hardens and acts as a barrier to any substances that would otherwise tend to come to the surface.
+Their purpose is to penetrate into the MDF, not to film.
+Once in, it hardens and acts as a barrier to any substances that would otherwise tend to surface.

 3. The background

-The primer serves to create a homogeneous surface and improve the adhesion of subsequent layers.
-Applying a quality primer and sanding it is essential to achieve a uniform and durable finish.
+The primer serves to create a homogeneous surface and improve the adhesion of subsequent coats.
+The application of a quality primer and sanding are essential to achieve a uniform and durable finish.
 For more details on how to achieve a perfect gloss on MDF, see this article.

-Applying primer is a very important step.
-It is the primer that ensures the required film thickness with a reduced number of coats, quality sanding and good film adhesion.
+Primer application is a very important step.
+It is the primer that ensures the required film thickness with a small number of coats, quality sanding and good adhesion of the film.

 4. Paint

-The paint can be matt or glossy, white or in various hard or pastel colours.
-As it is the last coat, the paint does not sand off, so the working environment must be as dust-free as possible and the application correct so that no dust is left behind. film defects such as orange peel or gassing.
-In the case of glossy paints, which are more sensitive, the mirror gloss look can be achieved by polishing.
+The paint can be matte or glossy, white or in various hard or pastel colors.
+As it is the last coat, the paint does not sand, so the working environment must be as dust-free as possible and the application must be correct so that no dust is generated film defects such as orange peel or gassing.
+In the case of glossy paints, which are more sensitive, the mirror-gloss look can be achieved by polishing.

 Tips for a Quality Finish